Gamer-Connect/GamerConnect/README.md

 ## Version 0.0.3   Released 10/19/2022
 <br>In this version of the app...</br>
 * There is now game titles via [IGDB](igdb.com).
+* There is functionality for Login and Create Account pages.
 ---
 ## Version 0.0.2   Released 10/12/2022
 * In this version of the app...